metaknightccc/cs-uy-4613-project/README.md

 saved folder is the trained model based on the train.csv

 finetune.py is used to train the dataset. test.py is used to test hugging face pipeline and the fine-tuned model.
 From https://www.youtube.com/watch?v=GSt00_-0ncQ&t=470s

+## Milestone-4
+I randomly picked 8000 comments from the training dataset as the test group.
+The code and test result is recorded in the file performance_test.ipynb.

+The link to the Google Site: https://sites.google.com/nyu.edu/sentiment-analysis-app-ys4325/home